nzxl101/input-overlay/README.md

 A input overlay for OBS and other broadcast software.

+> [!NOTE]
+> hello, this project is pretty much just something i made for myself and a few friends,.. im going to try to fix bug etc as best as i can but keep in mind that im not that skilled of a dev so expect updates to roll out slowly or eventually to stop due to lack of time

 ## Features

 - **WebSocket connection with authentication** with support to stream your inputs to a secondary PC (for example a dedicated streaming PC)